Colostrum Gummies: What the Factory Floor Reveals

 Colostrum gummies look simple from the outside: a familiar format, a pleasant chew, and a label that fits neatly into today’s gummy-first market.
 But inside a manufacturing environment, they’re one of the more demanding projects in the category.

-The reason is straightforward: colostrum is a complex, dairy-derived material with proteins, minerals, and sometimes residual lipids, while gummies are built on heat, water management, and tight texture control.
-When those two worlds collide, you don’t just get “formulation challenges”-you get stability problems that can show up weeks or months later, long after the first production run looks perfect.
+Colostrum is a complex, dairy-derived material with proteins, minerals, and sometimes residual lipids, while gummies are built on heat, water management, and tight texture control.
+When those two worlds collide, you don't just get “formulation challenges”—you get stability problems that can show up weeks or months later, long after the first production run looks perfect.

 Why colostrum behaves differently in a gummy

-The failure mode most people miss: protein-in-candy instability
+The failure most people miss: protein-in-candy instability

 Texture drift (the “it was fine at first” problem)